MustafaA-hub/ML.github.io/Missing_Values.md

 # MISSING VALUES
 Examples below assume that we already have X_train, X_valid, y_train, y_valid.
-It is useful to first use the missing_value_info function above to know how many columns have missing values.
+It is useful to first use the missing_value_info function to know how many columns have missing values.
 When wanting to deal with missing values, there are three common approches:

 1) **Droppping Columns With Missing Values**: Have to be vary of this option.
 Unless most values in the dropped columns are missing, the model loses access to a lot of (potentially useful!) information with this approach.
 ![download](https://github.com/user-attachments/assets/04ef376b-4d8f-47ef-9cb3-51e820d8ac9c)